In this latest chapter of Birds of Prey fanfiction, Sonya Blade confronts Seattle crime lord, China White.

 China stared hard at Sonya.
 “Kano tells me you have a new partner.”

-Sonya nearly laughed.
+Sonya shook her head in confusion.
+Then she remembered the previous night on the boat and laughed.
 “If you think you can intimidate Black Canary —”

-“The thing with you hero types is you cannot help yourselves,” China said.
+“The thing with you hero types is you cannot help yourselves,” she said.
 “All that is required to draw you out is endangering the right people.”

 Dark thoughts moved through Sonya Blade’s mind.
 “What did you do?” she asked.